NativeScript/plugins/packages/contacts/README.md

 });
 ```

-### Save a new contact
+### Saving a new contact
-To save a new contact, first instatiate the `Contact` class, set the desired properties and then call the `save()` method on the instance.
+To save a new contact, first instatiate the `Contact` class, set the various data of the contact and then call the `save()` method on the instance.

 ```ts
 import { Contact, KnownLabel } from '@nativescript/contacts';